apache/flink/docs/dev/testing.md

 env.enableCheckpointing(500);
 env.setRestartStrategy(RestartStrategies.fixedDelayRestart(3, 100));
 ~~~
-and for example adding to your Flink application an identity mapper operator that will throw and exception
+and for example adding to your Flink application an identity mapper operator that will throw an exception
 once every `1000ms`.
 However writing such test could be tricky because of time dependencies between the actions.

 Another approach is to write a unit test using `AbstractStreamOperatorTestHarness` from `flink-streaming-java` module.